patrickkfkan/bandcamp-fetch/README.md

 # Rate Limiting

-`bandcamp-fetch` comes with a rate limiter, which limits the number of requests made within a specific time period.
+Each `BandcampFetch` instance comes with a rate limiter, which limits the number of requests made within a specific time period.

 Rate limiting is useful when you need to make a large number of queries and don't want to run the risk of getting rejected by the server for making too many requests within a short time interval.
 If you get a '429 Too Many Requests' error, then you should consider using the rate limiter.